German School of Connecticut: High school credits

-As of July 1, 2008, Connecticut students studying World languages in community schools such as the German School of Connecticut are eligible to receive high school foreign language credit for their studies.
-This is a real benefit to the students, who put in many hours of study to master speaking, writing, listening and reading skills, as well as cultural information.
+As of July 1, 2008, Connecticut students studying World languages in community schools such as the German School of Connecticut are eligible to receive high school foreign-language credit for their studies.

 Target market

 Many students and graduates of German School of Connecticut realize the advantage of studying one of Europe's leading languages.
-Some plan to study in a German speaking country of Europe, others on splitting their future studies between universities in the US and a German-speaking country.
+Some plan to study in a German-speaking country of Europe, others on splitting their future studies between universities in the US and a German-speaking country.
 Some study to gain a professional advantage.
-Certain high school students have the opportunity to take a special German language exam, the "Sprachdiplom", which fulfills the language requirements for direct entry at a German university.
+Certain high school students have the opportunity to take a special German-language exam, the "Sprachdiplom", which fulfills the language requirements for direct entry at a German university.
 High school students can also prepare for the American Association of the Teacher of German exam, or the Advanced Placement German Language exam, earning one or more US college credits.